pya-h/Shatnard/README.md

 # Language: C
 With two different approach, two different algorythms, mechanisms, and also gameplay & options
 # Variation 1
-    Its simply the game, directly starts from the game table and it only manages the gameplay only But its code is much less complicated than the 2nd variation
+    Its the game ui & logic direct and simple implementation only, directly starts from the game table and it only manages the gameplay only
+    But its code is much less complicated than the 2nd variation

 # Variation 2